EDITOR’S NOTE: This story was originally published in July 2016.

 That didn’t mean there wasn’t time for fun.
 Campers in the July session at Keystone looked forward to celebrating three major holidays: Independence Day, Fannie Holt’s birthday, and, starting in the 1930s, Christmas in July, which included caroling around a decorated pine tree, throwing cotton balls, and a visit from Santa Claus himself.

-The year Holt retired in 1942, campers “arrived with War Ration cards in their packing trunks, alongside bathing suits and riding gear,” a camp history relates.
+In 1942, the year Holt retired, campers “arrived with War Ration cards in their packing trunks, alongside bathing suits and riding gear,” a camp history relates.
 That same summer, Ellis’s niece, Catherine Ellis Ives, quietly assumed oversight of camp operations.

 By the 1960s, the Pullman cars that had delivered early campers were phased out.
 As newly expanded highways and roads eliminated railway routes, girls arrived instead by chartered bus or by car.